nicholas-johnson/nicholasjohnson.com/src/pages/mongo-course/aggregation-group.md

 # $$ROOT

-%p The $$ROOT variable contains the source documents for the group.
+The $$ROOT variable contains the source documents for the group.
 If you'd like to just pass them through unmodified, you can do this by $pushing $$ROOT into the output from the group.

 ```js
   db.entrycodes.aggregate([